JeremyRubin/utxos.org/content/uses/drivechains.md

 FAIL
 ```

 Note that, due to the restrictions inherent to OP_CTV, the set of possible addresses available to use as `our_address` must be finite and picked in the initial setup phase.
-Furthermore, as each possible state requires some computation, the length of the paths that a transaction can take to redemption is limited in depth.
+Furthermore, as each possible state requires some computation, the length of the paths that a transaction can take to redemption is limited in depth and the size of any withdrawal must be within a set.